Cheese on a Plate

 September 15, 1983

 When the State of Illinois decided to build a new Department of Revenue headquarters, I endorsed the idea of building it downtown.
 I was wrong.
 Because if its size—a pre-digital tax processing facility operated more like a factory than an office buildings—it had to be built several blocks from the statehouse.
-Its promise was that it would enliven downtown, but it is too far for Springfieldians to walk from the site to downtown on a 30-minute lunch break; instead Springfield got lots of fast-food franchisers located five minutes from the building.
+It promised to enliven downtown, but it is too far for workers to walk from the site to downtown on a 30-minute lunch break; instead, Springfield got lots of fast-food franchisers located five minutes from the building.
 Dozens of buildings around it were razed for parking lots and the building itself turned out to the badly built.
-Better it was built on the edge of town, near an interstate, in a complex that offered space for cafes and restaurants and cleaners and day care within walking distance of the desks.
+Better if it had been built on the edge of town, near an interstate, in a complex that offered space for cafes and restaurants and cleaners and day care within walking distance of the desks.

 No one who drives along Jefferson Street just west of downtown Springfield is likely to overlook it anyway.
 The State of Illinois' new Revenue Center, all ten acres of it, is moving toward its scheduled completion in mid-1984.
 It is neither the most ornate nor the costliest nor, the ugliest building the state has ever built.
 But it's for sure one of the biggest.
 Imagine a White Oaks Mall without the Orange Julius stand and you get the idea.